-But with a million more of us every 4½ days on a planet that's not getting any bigger, and with our exhaust overheating the atmosphere and altering the chemistry of the oceans, prospects for a sustainable human future seem ever more in doubt.
-For this long awaited follow-up book, Weisman traveled to more than 20 countries to ask what experts agreed were the probably the most important questions on Earth-and also the hardest: How many humans can the planet hold without capsizing?
+With a million more of us every 4½ days on a planet that's not getting any bigger, prospects for a sustainable human future seem ever more in doubt.
+For this long awaited follow-up book, Alan Weisman traveled to more than 20 countries to ask what experts agreed were the probably the most important questions on Earth-and also the hardest: How many humans can the planet hold without capsizing?
 How robust must the Earth's ecosystem be to assure our continued existence?
 Can we know which other species are essential to our survival?
 And, how might we actually arrive at a stable, optimum population, and design an economy to allow genuine prosperity without endless growth?

 Alan Weisman is the author of several books, including The World Without Us: an international best-seller translated in 34 languages, a finalist for the National Book Critics Circle Award, and winner of the Wenjin Book Prize of the National Library of China.
 His work has been selected for many anthologies, including Best American Science Writing.
 An award-winning journalist, his reports have appeared in Harper's, The New York Times Magazine, The Atlantic Monthly, Discover, Vanity Fair, Wilson Quarterly, Mother Jones, and Orion, and on NPR.
 A former contributing editor to the Los Angeles Times Magazine, he is a senior radio producer for Homelands Productions.
 He lives in western Massachusetts.

 COUNTDOWN wins a Los Angeles Times Book Prize!
 Read the announcement here.

 Alan Weisman on Real Time with Bill Maher